xorkevin/xorkevin.com/content/blog/auth-crypto/index.md

 compromising ECDSA.
 It is recommended to use EdDSA instead on the Ed25519 elliptic curve.)
 Because ECC does not rely on prime numbers, it has much smaller key sizes.
 An ECC key of 521 bits is approximately equal in strength to AES-256.
-Unfortunately, again, ECC is vulnerable to quantum attacks via Shor's algorithm.
+Unfortunately, ECC is still vulnerable to quantum attacks via Shor's algorithm.
 As a result, new systems such as lattice-based cryptography[^lattice-crypto] are currently being developed, which have not yet been found to have a quantum weakness.